 In the past, we have taken remedial measures to address the slowdown in the market for our products.
-In particular, we reduced our workforce, including reductions in September and October, 2002 and January and March, 2003, delayed salary increases, reduced senior executives' pay, implemented furloughs, announced facilities consolidations and reduced expense budgets.
-In January and April, 2003, we announced the consolidation of Delta Design's Columbus, Ohio and Littleton, Massachusetts operations into our Poway, California facility.
+In particular, we reduced our workforce, including reductions in September and October 2002 and January and March 2003, delayed salary increases, reduced senior executives' pay, implemented furloughs, reduced expense budgets and consolidated facility consolidations including the consolidation of Delta Design's Columbus, Ohio and Littleton, Massachusetts operations into our Poway, California facility.
 Each of these measures could have long-term effects on our business by reducing our pool of technical talent, decreasing or slowing improvements in our products and making it more difficult for us to respond to customers needs.